fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/billdesk-checkout-flow.md

 ### UPI Intent

 - For iOS:
-  - Choose "UPI Intent" and select the desired UPI app (PhonePe, Paytm, Google Pay).
+  - Opt for "UPI Intent" and choose your preferred UPI app (PhonePe, Paytm, Google Pay).
   - You'll be directed to the selected app to complete the payment.
 - For Android:
-  - Choose "UPI Intent" and you'll be presented with options from all UPI apps on your device.
+  - Choose "UPI Intent" and you'll be presented with list of all UPI apps on your device.

 For any further assistance, reach out to our support team.